openshift/runbooks/alerts/cluster-etcd-operator/etcdHighFsyncDurations.md

 In the OpenShift dashboard console under Observe section, select the etcd dashboard.
-There are both leader elections as well as Disk Sync Duration dashboards which will assit with further issues.
+There are both leader elections as well as Disk Sync Duration dashboards which will assist with further issues.

 ## Mitigation